os-assignments/os-assignments.github.io/versions/v1/content/processes-and-ipc/pipeline.md

 ## Open a terminal

-Open a terminal and navigate to the `processes-and-ipc/mandatory` directory.
+Open a terminal and navigate to the `mandatory` directory.

 ## List directory contents (ls)